Cognigy/CustomModules/modules/sentiment-analysis/README.md

 - **foundWords**: list of the words for which the score was founded
 - **negations**: list of the negations in the sentence

-The result will be written into the context in the form:
+The result will be written in the form:

 1. Input: "I like dogs"
 ```json